Why to backup files in Windows 10?

 Step 2.
 Name the task so that you can distinguish it from other backup tasks.
 Click “Add File” or “Add Folder” to select the files/folders you want to backup.

 Step 3.
 Select a destination path to store the image file.
-You can backup your files to USB drives, internal drives, network location, or NAS device.
+You can backup your files to an external hard drive, USB drive, internal drive, network location, or NAS device.

 Step 4.
 Tick “Schedule” in the bottom.
 In the pop-up window, you can set the frequency of the task to run.